Margaret River is one of the fastest growing microbrewery destinations in Australia.

 Brewhouse Margaret River

-Metres from the region's beautiful bush and set on a huge lawn that's an easy stroll from Margaret River township's main street (at the far northern end), Brewhouse appeals on many levels.
+Set on a huge lawn easily accessible from Margaret River township's main street (at the far northern end), Brewhouse appeals on many levels.
 You'll find cold ales and lagers with entertaining names flowing through the taps, while its kitchen pumps out fresh and punchy local produce.
 Do an indoor beer tasting then sit outside for a long lunch – make sure you order the cuttlefish.
 Brewhouse is good for families, with a huge sandpit and a wooden boat for kids.
-The brewery is near the town's old settlement cottages, also worth visiting.
+The brewery is near the town's old settlement, also worth visiting.

 The Beer Farm